7 Corporate L&D Challenges to Watch in 2023

 Examples of digital transformation in various industries include:

 - Enterprise companies adopting AI and machine learning into their marketing, sales, and recruiting processes to eliminate manual processes – as well as employee engagement, employee performance monitoring, online learning, and remote onboarding to manage a remote workforce

 - Restaurants adopting QR code menus, online waitlist apps, mobile payments, and integrated POS tools with loyalty features.

 - Multifamily property companies adopting video intercom systems, amenity reservation apps, online payment systems, property management software, and more to manage their community virtually.

 - Universities adopting remote student orientation, fully-virtual classrooms, and online assessments.

-	With such a rapid adoption of new technologies and processes, L&D teams are faced with the challenge of reskilling entire workforces on how to best utilize these new organization-wide practices – while also keeping day-to-day productivity high.
+Organizations must reskill their entire workforce on how to best utilize the new organization-wide practices – while also keeping day-to-day productivity high.
 They will also face challenges around evolving job duties – as new tech will make certain job functions obsolete – while creating new opportunities.

 L&D teams will need to understand their workforce well.
 This means creating user personas on different learning personality types in their organization, as well as understanding how to best support employees that fall into different stages of the technology adoption curve.

 Digital transformation is a major challenge across all organization types and departments – but the success of these initiatives will heavily fall on L&D teams that will be challenged to create an effective migration strategy.